Gender diversity in UK business – all sectors (FTSE)

 The FTSE Women Leaders Review notes that “the number of women in the very top job, that is the CEO, remains flat and stubbornly low, and there is much more to do on Executive Committees, and in some key functional roles, in particular the Finance Director and the Chief Information Officer.”
 It offers four recommendations that include increasing the voluntary target from 33% to 40% and for all FTSE 350 companies to have at least one female Chair or Senior Independent Director on the Board and/or one woman CEO or FD by the end of 2025.

-UK energy sector:
+UK energy sector only:

-Our own analysis shows that, as at Q1 2019, 42% of the UK’s top 80 energy companies have no women on their boards.
-Women still occupy only 16% of board seats (up from 13% in 2018) and 6% of executive board positions (no improvement on 2018).
+Our own analysis at POWERful Women, supported by PwC UK, shows that, as at Q1 2021, women still occupy only 24% of all (executive and non-executive) board seats (up from 21% in 2020) and 14% of executive board positions (up from 13% in 2020).

 Less than a third (31%) of UK energy boards have met the Hampton-Alexander 33% target, 41% of boards have one or more women on their board but don’t meet the 33% target and 28% of companies have no women on their board at all.
 When it comes to women in executive director roles on the board, 19% of UK energy companies have met the PfW target of 30% for this, only 4% of companies have one or more women in executive director roles but don’t meet the 30% target, and 78% of companies have no women in executive director board roles at all.